-The swap-stopper allows you buy one system and adjust it to find a setup you like.
+The swap-stopper allows you to buy one system and adjust it to find a setup you like.
 You can change swappers to suit the music, ensemble size, acoustic, or your mood.
 You can share them between multiple instruments and can change the weight of the stopper back by adding and removing weights.

 I will continue to develop more faces in a variety of materials and shapes.

 To read a bit more about how/why I created the swap-stopper, please see the little blog entry.